First low frequency all-sky search for continuous gravitational wave signals: The Signal

 is not that of a simple monochromatic signal.
 It depends on the rotational frequency and frequency derivatives of the neutron star, as well as on Doppler and propagation effects.
 In particular, the received Doppler-shifted frequency $f(t)$ is related to the emitted frequency $f_0(t)$ by the well-known relation (valid in the non-relativistic approximation)

 where $\vec{v}$ is the detector velocity with respect to the Solar System barycenter (SSB), $\hat{n}$ is the unit vector in the direction to the source from the SSB and $c$ is the light speed.
-Smaller relativistic effects, namely the {\it Einstein delay} and the {\it Shapiro delay} are not relevant for the search described in this paper, due to the use of short length FFTs, and are therfore neglected.
+A smaller relativistic effect, namely the {\it Einstein delay}, is not relevant for the incoherent step of the search described in Sec. \ref{sec:proc}, due to the use of short length FFTs, and has been therfore neglected.
+On the contrary, it has been taken into account in the candidate follow-up, described in Sec. \ref{sec:followup}, specifically when a coherent analysis using candidate parameters is done.

 The intrinsic signal frequency $f_0(t)$ slowly decreases in time due to the source's spin-down, associated with the rotational energy loss following emission of electromagnetic and/or gravitational radiation.
 The spin-down can be described through a series expansion